sammydowds/next-blog/notes/business_planning.md

 └── service.ts # database level integrations
 ```

-Here is part of each endpoints documentation mashed into one table.
+Here is part of each endpoints documentation combined into one table.
 Enjoy.

 | Endpoint     | Description | Method |